 Regarding sleeping bags.
 One per size is enough.
 If that one needs washing simply use the one the next size up.
 I recommend getting the first three sleeping bags, again on of each size (newborn/50cm, 1-2 month/56cm and 3-6 month/68cm), then you are all set for the first couple of month.
 Here size is less of an issue anyways as your mini-me will actually even enjoy a more compact bag as it reminds him/her of the tightness of the womb, which is makes your baby feel calm and secure.

 This should be a no-brainer, but I will still mention it: wash all baby clothes before delivery.
 A lot of manufacturers add a ton of nasty chemicals to the fabric, to enhance the colors, the softness or to make imprints stick to it.
 Therefore make sure you let the baby clothes have their own baby shower in your washing machine, so none of this is left in the clothing.
 Therefore you avoid that your mini-me inhales or sucks on any questionable chemincals.
-You might think this is not a big deal as surely the companies would keep the customer base in mind for whom their products are made for, but think twice.
+You might think this is not a big deal as surely the companies would keep the customer base in mind for whom their products are made for, but I wouldn’t et on it.
 Before there is any negative fallout from consuming any toxic coloring chemicals or else, the direct link between the clothing piece (a.k.a. the company that made them) and the health issue of your child has long vanished.

-Complete list of baby clothing for your newborn
+Complete list of baby clothing for your newborn (newborn size)

 - 6-8 onesies (side-tie or side-snap)